 Tel: (520) 432-2216

 Our last night finds us at the historic Copper Queen Hotel in Bisbee.
-Lodging included in your workshop fee.
+Lodging included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 - 91 days or more prior to the start of the workshop your deposit will be refunded less $100